jakub-g/monorepo-limits/README.md

 This is just a collection of **hard limits** of various technologies, directly encountered in a day-to-day operations and maintenance of a large git monorepo over years.

-The limits here are not in any way specific to monorepo; it's just that having a large repo with tens of thousands of files is likely to, at some point, uncover those limits.
+The limits here are not in any way specific to a monorepo; it's just that having a large repo with tens of thousands of files is likely to, at some point, uncover those limits.

-_Technologies mentioned: git, Node.js, Amazon AWS S3, GitHub.com, GitLab self-hosted_
+_Technologies mentioned: git, Node.js, TypeScript, Amazon AWS S3, GitHub.com, GitLab self-hosted_

-_Note: having large files (> several MBs) stored in a git repo is **hugely not recommended**, especially if those files change more often than a few times per year._
+Note: having large files (> several MBs) stored in a git repo is **hugely not recommended**, especially if those files change more often than a few times per year.

 ## Hard limits